All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore the science behind Zepbound for chronic fatigue.
 Learn how tirzepatide's dual GLP-1/GIP mechanism may address inflammation, metabolic dysfunction, and energy deficits in ME/CFS.

-Zepbound for chronic fatigue has not been clinically tested, but the medication's biology is worth examining.
+Zepbound for chronic fatigue hasn't been clinically tested, but the medication's biology is worth examining.
 Zepbound (tirzepatide) activates both GLP-1 and GIP receptors, producing the most significant weight loss and metabolic improvements of any injectable medication while also reducing systemic inflammation, all factors that are disrupted in chronic fatigue syndrome.

 The Connection Between Metabolism and Chronic Fatigue